shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 3. Convert images to tensors

 ## Training Parameters and Results
-The process of training the siamese networks and the classifier is the following:
+The process of training a siamese network and a classifier is the following:
-1. Train the Siamese Network on image pairs using contrastive loss
+1. Train a Siamese Network on image pairs using contrastive loss.
-2. Train classifier that sits on top of the trained siamese network, while freezing the trained siamese network weights
+2. Train classifier that is added at the end of the trained siamese network, while freezing the trained siamese network weights.
-3. The trained classifer will be then evaluated on the test set.
+3. The trained classifer will then be evaluated on the test set.

 The hyperparameters that are tuned for both models are: number of epochs and learning rate.
 An additional hyperparameter for the siamese network is the margin for the contrastive loss.
 Both the siamese network and the classifier uses the Adam optimiser during training.
 During the classifier's training, the BCE loss is used along with a learning rate scheduler.